 Ideally, you should dilute Roman chamomile oil with a mild carrier oil instead of using it at full strength.
-It blends well with clary sage, bergamot, lavender, jasmine, geranium, tea tree, rose, grapefruit, ylang-ylang, and lemon oils.6
+It also blends well with other herbal oils like clary sage, bergamot, lavender, jasmine, geranium, tea tree, rose, grapefruit, ylang-ylang and lemon oils.6

 Is Roman Chamomile Oil Safe?

 Roman chamomile oil is considered non-toxic and non-irritant, and can be safely used topically, inhaled or diffused.
 However, I do recommend blending it with a safe carrier oil prior to use.
 I also advise doing a skin patch test before using this oil liberally.
 Simply apply a small amount on your arm and see if any allergic reaction occurs.